emma-wilson/emma-wilson.github.io/index.md

 - **Train-the-trainer courses: UK Reproducibility Network Open Research Practices**
   <br>
-  *UK Reproducibility Network*, Apr 2021 - (expected) Apr 2022, Online / The University of Bristol
+  *UK Reproducibility Network*, Apr 2021 - May 2022, Online / The University of Bristol
   <br>
   Delivered a series of 1-day train-the-trainer courses, aiming to equip researchers with a workshop they can teach at their institution in one of the following open research practices: data sharing, preprints, preregistration, open code, and open access.